Climate change: Nature and wildlife

 Recent warming has driven many terrestrial and freshwater species poleward and towards higher altitudes.
+For instance, the range of hundreds of North American birds has shifted northward at an average rate of 1.5 km/year over the past 55 years.
 Higher atmospheric CO_{2} levels and an extended growing season have resulted in global greening.
 However, heatwaves and drought have reduced ecosystem productivity in some regions.
 The future balance of these opposing effects is unclear.
+A related phenomenon driven by climate change is woody plant encroachment, affecting up to 500 million hectares globally.
 Climate change has contributed to the expansion of drier climate zones, such as the expansion of deserts in the subtropics.
 The size and speed of global warming is making abrupt changes in ecosystems more likely.
 Overall, it is expected that climate change will result in the extinction of many species.

 The oceans have heated more slowly than the land, but plants and animals in the ocean have migrated towards the colder poles faster than species on land.
 Just as on land, heat waves in the ocean occur more frequently due to climate change, harming a wide range of organisms such as corals, kelp, and seabirds.
 Ocean acidification makes it harder for marine calcifying organisms such as mussels, barnacles and corals to produce shells and skeletons; and heatwaves have bleached coral reefs.
 Harmful algal blooms enhanced by climate change and eutrophication lower oxygen levels, disrupt food webs and cause great loss of marine life.
 Coastal ecosystems are under particular stress.
 Almost half of global wetlands have disappeared due to climate change and other human impacts.
+Plants have come under increased stress from damage by insects.

 Humans

 The effects of climate change are impacting humans everywhere in the world.
-Impacts can now be observed on all continents and ocean regions, with low-latitude, less developed areas facing the greatest risk.
-Continued warming has potentially “severe, pervasive and irreversible impacts” for people and ecosystems.
+Impacts can be observed on all continents and ocean regions, with low-latitude, less developed areas facing the greatest risk.
+Continued warming has potentially "severe, pervasive and irreversible impacts" for people and ecosystems.
 The risks are unevenly distributed, but are generally greater for disadvantaged people in developing and developed countries.